(Last Updated: April 3, 2021)

 - The right, in certain circumstances, to delete the information you have provided to us.

-Request for Information.
+Request for Information and Deletion (CCPA).
 California consumers have the right to request, up to twice in a 12-month period, that a business that collects personal information about the consumer disclose to the consumer the information listed below for the preceding 12 months.
 We have the right to request verification of your identity for all requests for information.

 (1) The categories of personal information it has collected about that consumer.